Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

 Since we have a quasi-isomorphism of complexes

 it suffices to consider the chain complex only.

-In this subsection we will assume that $A$ is either $\Z$-graded (then $N$ is an integer) or $\Z/2$-graded (then $N\in \Z/2$).
+We will assume that $A$ is either $\Z$-graded (then $N$ is an integer) or $\Z/2$-graded (then $N\in \Z/2$).
 We will present the results for non-unital $\A$-algebras.
 In this case we will consider the modified Hochschild chain complex

-equipped with the Hochschild chain differential (see Section 7.4).
+equipped with the Hochschild chain differential (see Section \ref{non-unital case}).

 Our construction is summarized in i)-ii) below.